sqfmi/badgy/README.md

 5. Follow the captive portal instructions to select your desired WiFi connection
 6. Once connected, Badgy is ready to receive new firmware!
 Go to http://*YOUR_IP_ADDRESS*:8888/update to upload your new firmware
 7. WiFi credentials are automatically saved onboard, your Badgy will automatically connect to your selected network the next time you perform an update

-**WARNING: The battery charging IC does not have reverse polarity protection!
-Check the polarity before inserting the battery, and make sure you are using a rechargeable LiPo battery (LIR2450 coin cell or 1S LiPo).
-Other batteries such as the CR2032 will not work**

 Check out the examples folders for various code samples, we're constantly adding more!